 It’s up to you how you manage your money when you’re in a relationship.
-Generally speaking, there are four main ways you can do it:
+Generally, there are four main ways you can do it:

 You can find more information on how each method works below, but remember you’ll need to think carefully about which best suits your situation.

 If you don’t have a joint account, you’ll both keep your earnings separate.

 Any bills you share like the rent or mortgage need to be split on a case-by-case basis.